Kong/kubernetes-ingress-controller/README.md

 ## Get started

-You can use [Minikube, Kind][k8s-io-tools] on your local machine or use a hosted k8s service like [GKE](https://cloud.google.com/kubernetes-engine/).
+You can use [Minikube or Kind][k8s-io-tools] on your local machine or use a hosted Kubernetes service like [GKE](https://cloud.google.com/kubernetes-engine/).

 Setting up Kong for Kubernetes is as simple as: